Lane Sisters: Early life

-The four sisters, Leotabel (Leota), Dorothy (Lola), Rosemary and Priscilla, were from a family of five daughters born to Dr. Lorenzo A. Mullican and his wife, Cora Bell Hicks.
+The four sisters, Leotabel (Leota), Dorothy (Lola), Rosemary and Priscilla, were from a family of five daughters born to Lorenzo A. Mullican and his wife, Cora Bell Hicks.
 (Their other daughter, Martha, did not enter show business.)
 The first three children had been born in Macy, Indiana, but the family moved in 1907 to Indianola, Iowa, a small college town south of Des Moines.
-Here Dr. Mullican had a dental practice.
+Here Mullican had a dental practice.
 The Mullicans owned a large house with 22 rooms, some of which they rented out to students attending nearby Simpson College.

 Before marrying, Cora Bell Hicks had been a reporter with a local newspaper in Macy, and had originally harbored acting ambitions herself, but was frustrated by the strict religious beliefs of her Methodist parents who frowned on any form of public entertainment.
 Cora Mullican encouraged her daughters to sing and play musical instruments.
 All the girls were fond of music, and at one time or another studied music in night classes at Simpson College in Indianola.
 Dorothy was already playing piano at age twelve for a silent screen movie house.